|Nutrition Facts (per serving)|

 In a separate bowl, mix the flours, spices, salt, baking powder, and soda.
 Whisk to thoroughly blend.
 Add the dry ingredients to the wet ingredients.
 Mix until combined and smooth.
 The batter will be thick.

 Cover bowl and chill cookie dough in the refrigerator for about 1 hour.
 Or place dough in an airtight container and refrigerator for several days.

-For easy, uniform cookies, use 1 tablespoon, spring-loaded ice cream scoop to shape cookies.
+For easy, uniform cookies, use a spring-loaded 1-tablespoon-size ice cream scoop to shape cookies.
 Otherwise, use a tablespoon to scoop dough and roll into balls.
-Roll each ball in granulated sugar and place balls about 2 inches apart on baking sheet.
+Roll each ball in granulated sugar and place balls about 2 inches apart on the baking sheet.

 Bake in preheated oven for about 10 minutes.
 Be careful not to overbake cookies.
 They should crack on the surface but still be slightly soft in the middle when done.
-Cool on baking sheet for about 5 minutes then use a spatula to place cookies on a cooling rack.
+Cool the cookies on the baking sheet for about 5 minutes and then use a spatula to place cookies on a cooling rack.

 Allow your cookies to cool completely before storing them.
 Since gingersnaps are meant to be a crisp cookie, it is acceptable to store them in a tin or another container that isn't airtight.
 As these cookies are aromatic, you should store them separately from other cookies you don't want to pick up the ginger spice scent.
 You can also freeze cookies after you have baked and cooled them; they will last for a month.